-- 6.8.1 The Ethics Commission may set out the provisions for the implementation of the present Code in a set of Implementing Provisions, subject to the approval of the Board of Directors. - 6.8.2 The Ethics Commission Officer is available to the Ethics Commission to disseminate and implement the present Code. - 6.8.3 Directions Concerning the election of the President - 6.8.3.1 The Ethics Commission, considering that - 6.8.3.1.1 it is in the interest of the ITTF and the candidates for the presidency of this institution that, during the campaign (for which each candidate chooses the ways and methods that he/she intends to use), respect for the "universal fundamental ethical principles", one of the foundations of Olympism, should prevail; - 6.8.3.1.2 it is essential that, during this campaign, equality be observed between the candidates and an atmosphere of mutual respect prevail amongst them; - 6.8.3.1.3 without calling into question the confidence that the candidates enjoy, the drafting and publication of directions derives from the need to ensure a degree of harmonisation in their conduct and to prevent any excesses, which their supporters might in good faith be led to commit; - 6.8.3.2 General conduct of candidates

-6.8.3.2.1 General conduct

-Each candidate may promote his/her candidature, subject to respecting the provisions of the present directions.

-The promotion of a candidature shall be conducted with dignity and moderation.

-The conduct of the candidates shall comply with the provisions of the Code of Ethics.

-6.8.3.3 Relations with member associations

-6.8.3.3.1 Candidature documentation

-Candidates may present to the national associations their plans and views as the future President, in the form of a written document, whatever the means used to distribute it.

-A copy shall be submitted to the Ethics Commission officer.
+- 6.8.1 The Ethics Commission ITTF Integrity Unit may set out the provisions for the implementation of the present Code in a set of Implementing Provisions, subject to the approval of the Board of Directors. - 6.8.2 The Ethics Commission Officer is available to ITTF Head of Integrity shall the Ethics Commission to disseminate and implement the present Code. - 6.8.3 Directions Concerning the election of the President - 6.8.3.1 The Ethics Commission ITTF Integrity Unit, considering that - 6.8.3.1.1 it is in the interest of the ITTF and the candidates for the presidency of this institution that, during the campaign (for which each candidate chooses the ways and methods that he/she intends to use), respect for the "universal fundamental ethical principles", one of the foundations of Olympism, should prevail; - 6.8.3.1.2 it is essential that, during this campaign, equality be observed between the candidates and an atmosphere of mutual respect prevail amongst them; - 6.8.3.1.3 without calling into question the confidence that the candidates enjoy, the drafting and publication of directions derives from the need to ensure a degree of harmonisation in their conduct and to prevent any excesses, which their supporters might in good faith be led to commit; - 6.8.3.2 General conduct of candidates - 6.8.3.2.1 General conduct - 6.8.3.2.1.1 Each candidate may promote his/her candidature, subject to respecting the provisions of the present directions. - 6.8.3.2.1.2 The promotion of a candidature shall be conducted with dignity and moderation. - 6.8.3.2.1.3 The conduct of the candidates shall comply with the provisions of the Code of Ethics. - 6.8.3.3 Relations with member associations - 6.8.3.3.1 Candidature documentation - 6.8.3.3.1.1 Candidates may present to the national associations their plans and views as the future President, in the form of a written document, whatever the means used to distribute it. - 6.8.3.3.1.2 A copy shall be submitted to the Ethics Commission officer ITTF Integrity Unit.